 • Competitive applications will not only identify how projects will improve visual appeal in the community, but also how improvements in visual appeal will benefit nearby residents.
 Some examples might include getting to know neighbors better while working on the project, or providing a clean and safe space for outdoor activities.

-• Competitive applications will provide realistic figures for costs and funding, providing professional quotes for expenses where necessary, and make realistic assumptions concerning the level of volunteer participation in the project.
+• Competitive applications will provide realistic figures for costs and funding, provide professional quotes for expenses where necessary, and will make realistic assumptions concerning the level of volunteer participation in the project.

 • Competitive projects will demonstrate how the neighborhood or community will continue to maintain and upkeep the project area if physical improvements are being made.